 Run Configuration Management

-This document describes main classes to work with run configurations and common use case.
+This document describes the primary classes to work with run configurations and everyday use cases.

 - Configuration Type